FrontenderMagazine/maintain-hierarchy-content-choreography/eng.md

 column but above everything else in that right column.
 Both “columns” of content have actually been inside the same container all along.

-![][Screenshot of post from Vanseo Design with single column layout]
+![Screenshot2][Screenshot of post from Vanseo Design with single column layout]

 *My website as a single column on a narrower screen.*